-The Guided Labeling series of blog posts began by looking at when labeling is needed - i.e. in the field of machine learning when most algorithms and models require huge amounts of data with quite a few specific requirements.
+The Guided Labeling KNIME Blog Series began by looking at when labeling is needed - i.e. in the field of machine learning when most algorithms and models require huge amounts of data with quite a few specific requirements.
 These large masses of data need to be labeled to make them usable.
 Data that are structured and labeled properly can then be used to train and deploy models.

 In the first episode of our Guided Labeling series, An Introduction to Active Learning, we looked at the human-in-the-loop cycle of active learning.
 In this cycle, the system starts by picking examples it deems most valuable for learning and the human labels them.
 Based on these initial labeled data, a first model is trained.
 With this trained model, we score all the rows for which we still have missing labels and then start active learning sampling.
 This is about selecting or re-ranking what the human in the loop should be labeling next to best improve the model.